Beaotic Kits - Documentation

 By default, the Beaotic kits behave like classic drum machines, and do not use velocity to control the output level of the played sounds.
 Although it is possible to control the output volume in other ways, it is, of course, also possible to use velocity to control the output volume of each sound.
 That's what this switch takes care of.

 In groups with a Color-knob it is also possible to control the color with velocity.
 Just enable it!
-Hitting the keys harder results in a higher color setting.
+Hitting the keys harder results in a higher color value.

 Groups with two decay knobs will typically have the option to link the decay values together - using this switch.